-AWARNING: Securely clamping the wheel with a cam action retention device takes considerable force.
+Securely clamping the wheel with a cam action retention device takes considerable force.
 If you can fully close the cam lever without wrapping your fingers around the fork blade for leverage, the lever does not leave a clear imprint in the palm of your hand, and the serrations on the wheel fastener do not emboss the surfaces of the dropouts, the tension is insufficient.
 Open the lever; turn the tension adjusting nut clockwise a quarter turn; then try again.
 See also the first WARNING in this Section, p.
-17.
+35.

-- (5) If you disengaged the brake quick-release mechanism in 3. a.
-(1) above, re-engage it to restore correct brake pad-to-rim clearance. - (6) Spin the wheel to make sure that it is centered in the frame and clears the brake pads; then squeeze the brake lever and make sure that the brakes are operating correctly.
+5. If you disengaged the brake quick-release mechanism in 3. a.
+(1) above, re-engage it to restore correct brake pad-to-rim clearance.

+6. Spin the wheel to make sure that it is centered in the frame and clears the brake pads; then squeeze the brake lever and make sure that the brakes are operating correctly.

 c.
-Removing a disk brake or rim brake Rear Wheel
+Removing a disc brake or rim brake Rear Wheel

-- (1) If you have a multi-speed bike with a derailleur gear system: shift the rear derailleur to high gear (the smallest, outermost rear sprocket).
+1. If you have a multi-speed bike with a derailleur gear system: shift the rear derailleur to high gear (the smallest, outermost rear sprocket).
 If you have an internal gear rear hub, consult your dealer or the hub manufacturer's instructions before attempting to remove the rear wheel.
-If you have a single-speed bike with rim or disk brake, go to step (4) below. - open - (2) If your bike has rim brakes, disengage the brake's quick-release mechanism to increase the clearance between the wheel rim and the brake pads (see Section 4.C, figs. 14 through 18, p.
-19). - (3) On a derailleur gear system, pull the derailleur body back with your right hand. - (4) With a cam action mechanism, move the quick-release lever to the OPEN position (fig. 11b).
-With a through bolt or bolt on mechanism, loosen the fastener(s) with an appropriate wrench, lock lever or integral lever (fig 12); then push the wheel forward far enough to be able to remove the chain from the rear sprocket. - (5) Lift the rear wheel off the ground a few inches and remove it from the rear dropouts.
+If you have a single-speed bike with rim or disc brake, go to step (4) below.

+2. If your bike has rim brakes, disengage the brake's quick-release mechanism to increase the clearance between the wheel rim and the brake pads (see Section 4.C.1, figs. 14 through 18, p.42).

+3. On a derailleur gear system, pull the derailleur body back with your right hand.

+4. With a cam action mechanism, move the quick-release lever to the OPEN position (fig. 12a).
+With a through bolt or bolt on mechanism, loosen the fastener(s) with an appropriate wrench, lock lever or integral lever (fig 13); then push the wheel forward far enough to be able to remove the chain from the rear sprocket.

+5. Lift the rear wheel off the ground a few inches and remove it from the rear dropouts.

+fig. 12a

+fig. 12b

+fig. 13

 d.
-Installing a disk brake or rim brake Rear Wheel
+Installing a disc brake or rim brake Rear Wheel

-ACAUTION: If your bike is equipped with a rear disk brake, be careful not to damage the disk, caliper or brake pads when re-inserting the disk into the caliper.
-Never activate a disk brake's control lever unless the disk is correctly inserted in the caliper.
+If your bike is equipped with a rear disc brake, be careful not to damage the disc, caliper or brake pads when re-inserting the disc into the caliper.
+Never activate a disc brake's control lever unless the disc is correctly inserted in the caliper.

-- (1) With a cam action (Quick Release) system, move the cam lever to the OPEN position (see fig. 11b).
-The lever should be on the side of the wheel opposite the derailleur and freewheel sprockets. - (2) On a derailleur bike, make sure that the rear derailleur is still in its outermost, high gear, position; then pull the derailleur body back with your right hand.
-Put the chain on top of the smallest freewheel sprocket. - (3) On single-speed, remove the chain from the front sprocket, so that you have plenty of slack in the chain.
-Put the chain on the rear wheel sprocket. - (4) Then, insert the wheel into the frame dropouts and pull it all the way in to the dropouts. - (5) On a single speed or an internal gear hub, replace the chain on the chainring; pull the wheel back in the dropouts so that it is straight in the frame and the chain has about 1/4 inches of up-and-down play. - (6) With a cam action (Quick Release) system, move the cam lever upwards and swing it into the CLOSED position (fig. 11a).
-The lever should now be parallel
+1. With a cam action (Quick Release) system, move the cam lever to the OPEN position (see fig. 12a).
+The lever should be on the side of the wheel opposite the derailleur and freewheel sprockets.

+2. On a derailleur bike, make sure that the rear derailleur is still in its outermost, high gear, position; then pull the derailleur body back with your right hand.
+Put the chain on top of the smallest freewheel sprocket.

+3. On single-speed, remove the chain from the front sprocket, so that you have plenty of slack in the chain.
+Put the chain on the rear wheel sprocket.

+4. Then, insert the wheel into the frame dropouts and pull it all the way in to the dropouts.

+5. On a single speed or an internal gear hub, replace the chain on the chainring; pull the wheel back in the dropouts so that it is straight in the frame and the chain has about 1/4 inches of up-and-down play.